The importance of hypoglycemia

 What we do at home can have a significant impact on the health of our children.

-Therefore, if you have any questions about hypoglycemia, guidance for emergencies and others; the best thing you can do is asking for advice from the health staff in charge of your child.
+Therefore, if you have any questions about hypoglycemia, guidance for emergencies and others; the best thing you can do is ask for advice from the health staff in charge of your child.
 They are the experts!

 I only share general information that might help you, but take into account that each child is different and what works well for some, may not work for you.